 After he had just shot his 4 partridges out of the same covey ( ho ho ) and there was a lull in the shooting the sportsman would glance at the counter hanging just above his waist line and turn it to get the correct side up.
 Knowing that partridges were at the top of the silver side he, without looking, would make four clicks for his recent partridge score – easy – but perhaps too easy.
 If he hadn’t been placed well or his shooting wasn’t up to snuff then his scores might seem a little low in comparison to his own undoubted ability.
 So, to remedy this situation what was easier than a few extra clicks on the dials; and of course thats how the NORFOLK LIAR was born !

-Our solid sterling silver/gilt counters are Hall Marked in Birmingham with all the correct hall marks.
+Our solid sterling silver/gilt counters are Hall Marked in Birmingham.

-Counters are made in Sussex and the lanyard in Somerset.
+Counters and lanyards are made in the UK